ONE-EYED JACKS

 Whether and how Rio takes his revenge drives the narrative from this point.

 The other key relationship is between Rio and the stepdaughter, memorably played by a Mexican actress, Pina Pellicer.
-It’s fair to say however that if you don't buy into their romance (I did) then this film will have a few longueurs.
+It’s fair to say however that if you don't buy their romance (I did) then this film has some longueurs.

 The other main acting honour goes to Katy Jurado as Longworth's wife, who is able to bring dignity to the role, and to imbue her scenes with Dad with meaning.